lsegecode/ProjectAlfred/README.md

 # README - Web Scraping Shopping Offers with Django

+We developed a Python and Django-based web scraping project that combines the power of APIs, web scraping, and user-friendly UI.
+This comprehensive tool allows users to search for a product of their choice and seamlessly fetches the most relevant results from popular e-commerce platforms like Amazon, Ebay, and AliExpress.
+The project is equipped with a robust logging system, efficient web scrapers, and data parsers to ensure accuracy and reliability.
+With its intuitive user interface, this project simplifies the product search process, making it a valuable addition to any web-savvy user's toolbox.

 This repository contains a Django project that utilizes web scraping to gather shopping offers from various websites and displays the best offers to the user.

 ## Project Structure